 After PSJH was formed, it made a commitment to focus on behavioral health and wellness, with an emphasis on early intervention.
 PSJH highlighted that one of the top three reasons people go to the emergency room is because of an existing mental health disorder, and that many patients in the ER are people who could be better served elsewhere.
 The thought behind prioritizing an early intervention approach on mental health was that if PSJH could intervene sooner, then it could hopefully avoid some acute care situations.
 Bayley Raiz, senior director of mental health and social care management at Providence St. Joseph Health, highlighted the importance of early intervention, saying, “Intervening as soon as people need help allows us to avoid more acute levels or involuntarily commitments.”

-In October 2016, in an effort to catalyze a larger national movement towards destigmatizing mental health, PSJH’s leadership decided to provide grants to two national nonprofit entities: the National Council for Behavioral Health and the National Alliance on Mental Illness (NAMI).
+In October 2016, in an effort to catalyze a larger national movement towards destigmatizing mental health, PSJH’s leadership decided to provide grants to two national nonprofit entities: the National Council for Mental Wellbeing and the National Alliance on Mental Illness (NAMI).
 When asked about the rationale behind these grants, Jason Lacsamana, program officer for the Community Partnership Fund at St. Joseph Health, said, “We wanted to open the dialogue on mental health in our communities in a meaningful and tangible way by using an approach that goes beyond the walls of our hospitals but supports our clinical resources.
 We know we can’t do this alone and that this has to be a community-wide solution.”

 Mental Health First Aid provided an opportunity to improve mental health literacy at the community level, and provided community members with the tools necessary to support their neighbors experiencing mental health issues.
 The National Council received $700,000 with the goal of delivering 1,300 Mental Health First Aid courses and training 50,000 people as First Aiders.
 Mental Health First Aid will also certify 60 PSJH employees as Mental Health First Aid Instructors.

-According to PSJH, the National Council for Behavioral Health’s history, reputation and national advocacy efforts played a role in its selection as a grantee.
+According to PSJH, the National Council for Mental Wellbeing’s history, reputation and national advocacy efforts played a role in its selection as a grantee.
 Particularly, Mental Health First Aid’s innovative, evidence-based curriculum was a key differentiator.
 Dora Barilla, group vice president of community health investment at Providence St. Joseph Health, explained, “We saw Mental Health First Aid as an initiative that in many ways was already vetted.”

 Beyond the established reputation of Mental Health First Aid, Raiz emphasized the accessibility of the training, saying, “One of the beautiful things about Mental Health First Aid is that it is an accessible approach, so you don’t have to be a psychologist or other mental health professional to understand the training and utilize it to refer an individual to the right resources.”
 In addition, Lacsamana recognized the value of training people in Mental Health First Aid by highlighting, “Once you train individuals, there is an impact that lasts beyond the grant period.
 It’s an investment in sustainable human capital.”